Finding materials outside the Rare Books and Special Collections Library

 Rare Books and Special Collections in other libraries

 This resource lists over 5000 websites describing holdings of manuscripts, archives, rare books, historical photographs, and other primary sources.
 It includes collections in Australia and New Zealand.
-It is compiled by Terry Abraham, University of Idaho Library.
+It was compiled by Terry Abraham, University of Idaho Library.
+Final update - January 2015.

 - Early English Books Online